olafbooij/ittik/README.md

 <img src="./aligned...almost.png">

+Still, it is clear that from this regularized data we can easily get a dense image of the velodyne data by performing some post-processing (future work...).

 The code is not that readable (sorry...) and uses some c++20 features; I used GCC 8.3.0 with `-std=c++2a`.